 ensuring service providers have robust personal information handling procedures in place should their other activities be covered by the Privacy Act in the future.

-Service providers should also consider subscribing to the OAIC’s newsletter, OAICnet, which provides news about the OAIC’s activities, publications and other information.
+Service providers may like to subscribe to our newsletter, Information Matters, which provides news about the OAIC’s activities, publications and other information.